pretix/pretix-docs/docs/topics/gift-cards.md

 This will land you on a page titled "Issued gift cards" displaying a search dialog, a button for manually issuing a gift card, and a list of gift card codes that have been issued already.

 !!!
 Note
-    Once a gift card has been created, it cannot be deleted (only devalued—see [devaluing gift cards](gift-cards.md#devaluing-gift-cards)).
+    Once a gift card has been created, it cannot be deleted (only devalued—see [manually changing a gift card's value](gift-cards.md#manually-changing-a-gift-cards-value)).
     If you are just exploring this feature for preliminary tests, make sure to check the box next to "Test mode card".
     This makes the gift card only valid in test mode of your shop.